Meiji Shrine: Shrine complex

 Meiji Shrine is located in a forest that covers an area of 70 ha.
 This area is covered by an evergreen forest that consists of 120,000 trees of 365 different species, which were donated by people from all parts of Japan when the shrine was established.
 The forest is visited by many as a recreation and relaxation area in the center of Tokyo.
 The entrance to the shrine complex leads through the Jingu Bashi bridge.
 Meiji Shrine is adjacent to Yoyogi Park which together is a large forested area.
 The entrances open at sunrise and close at sunset.

 The shrine itself is composed of two major areas:

 Naien

 The Naien is the inner precinct, which is centered on the shrine buildings and includes a treasure museum that houses articles of the Emperor and Empress.
 The treasure museum is built in the Azekurazukuri style.

 Gaien

 The Gaien is the outer precinct, which includes the Meiji Memorial Picture Gallery that houses a collection of 80 large murals illustrative of the events in the lives of the Emperor and his consort.
 It also includes a variety of sports facilities, including the national stadiums (Meiji Jingu Gaien Stadium, National Stadium, and the newer National Stadium), and the Meiji Memorial Hall (Meiji Kinenkan), which was originally used for governmental meetings, including discussions surrounding the drafting of the Meiji Constitution in the late 19th century.
 Today it is used for Shinto weddings as well as meeting rooms rent and restaurants services.

+In February 2023, the Tokyo Metropolitan Government approved a plan to develop 28.4 hectares of Meiji Jingu Gaien.
+A new sports stadium, hotel and three skyscrapers are planned for the site.
+In September 2023, the International Council on Monuments and Sites (ICOMOS), a UNESCO advisory body, warned of 'irreversible destruction of cultural heritage' if the project, which will result in the loss of 3,000 trees and open park space, is allowed to be completed.